Prague Lubrication Tram

 The Škoda 15T trams (that’s the really new one) are designed with lubricating oil tanks built-in to reduce wear and tear on the rails plus also to reduce noise.
 So for a while it looked like the old Prague Lubrication Tram was going out to scrap but then a few ideas were floated, a budget allocated and hey presto! it’s still here.

 The Modern Role of the Prague Lubrication Tram

-As well as being a uniquely coloured tram on the system and it still lubricates the tram tracks on the older tram lines it has taken on new responsibilities.
+As well as being a unique tram design on the system, it still lubricates the tram tracks on the older tram lines plus it has taken on new responsibilities.
 It’s been fitted with a water tank so it waters the “green lines” i.e. stretches of tram line with grass (you see this a lot in Prague 6) plus it monitors air/light quality and temperature.
 Basically it’s turning into a mobile environmental testing station.

 The Fun Stuff

 Do you want to know what the weather is like in Prague right now?
 Maybe get some idea of what people are wearing?
 Well the Prague Lubrication Tram can do that as well because it has a webcam on it so you can Watch It’s Journey Live with interactive map so you can see where it is in the city.

 TIP: when the page opens wait for the advert to finish and it will go to the webcam automatically or in the bottom right corner click on the white box to skip the ad.
 And for you Lubrication geeks they publish a timetable of where it will be 7 days a week.